 Anyone born in Ireland before January 1, 2005, is an Irish citizen.
 After that date, it is not automatic, and the citizenship and residency history of both parents is taken into account.

 If you were born in Ireland after January 1, 2005, and at least one parent was an Irish citizen at the time, you are also an Irish citizen.
 This applies to the island of Ireland and to those who have a British parent or a parent who is entitled to live in Northern Ireland or the Irish State without restriction on their residency.
 It also applies to those born in Ireland whose parents have been granted refugee status in the country.

 If your parents are foreign nationals and you were born after January 1, 2005, your parents will have to prove a genuine link to Ireland for you to gain citizenship e.g. having lived legally in Ireland for at least three years prior to your birth.

 Irrespective of your place of birth, if you have a parent who is an Irish citizen, you are also entitled to citizenship.
-This applies no matter how your parent acquired Irish citizenship (through birth, marriage etc.) and applies whether or not your parents were married at the time of your birth.
+This applies no matter how your parents acquired Irish citizenship (through birth, marriage, etc.) and applies whether or not your parents were married at the time of your birth.